-&lt;sup>1Since player i's set of histories in the public-monitoring game and in the minimally-private almost-public-monitoring game agree, the domains for player i's strategy in the two games also agree.
+&lt;sup>1Since player i's set of histories in the public-monitoring game and in the minimally-private almost-publicmonitoring game agree, the domains for player i's strategy in the two games also agree.

-Using the signalling functions, any strategy profile of the public-monitoring game induces behavior in strongly-close-by almost-public-monitoring games.
-As in minimallyprivate almost-public-monitoring games, a player's private state determines that player's continuation play.
 Given a sequence of private signals for a player, that player's private state is determined by the induced sequence of public signals that are the result of applying his signalling function.
-Consequently, it might appear that the richness of the private signals does not alter the situation from the case of minimally-private almostpublic monitoring.
+Consequently, it might appear that the richness of the private signals does not alter the situation from the case of minimally-private almost-public monitoring.
 However, the richness of the private signals is important for the formation of that player's beliefs about the other players' private states.
-It turns out that the requirement that the private-monitoring distribution be close to the publicmonitoring distribution places essentially no restriction on the manner in which private signals enter into the formation of posterior beliefs.
+It turns out that the requirement that the private-monitoring distribution be close to the public-monitoring distribution places essentially no restriction on the manner in which private signals enter into the formation of posterior beliefs.
 Nonetheless, if the profile has bounded recall, the richness of the private signals is irrelevant.
 Indeed, even if the private-monitoring games are not strongly close to the public-monitoring game, there is still a natural sense in which every strict PPE with bounded recall induces equilibrium behavior in every close-by almost-public-monitoring game (Theorem 2).

 When a strategy profile of the public-monitoring game does not have bounded recall, realizations of the signal in early periods can have long-run implications for behavior.
 Subject to some technical caveats, we call such a profile separating.
-While the properties of bounded recall and separation do not exhaust possible behavior, they do appear to cover essentially all behaviors of interest.
+While the properties of bounded recall and separation do not exhaust possible behavior, they do appear to cover most behaviors of interest.
 When the space of private signals is sufficiently rich in the values of posterior-odds ratios (this is what we mean by "general almost public"), and the profile is separating, it is possible to manipulate a player's updating over other players' private states through an appropriate choice of private history.
 This suggests that it should be possible to choose a private history with the property that a player (say, player i) is in one private state and assigns arbitrarily high probability to all the other players being in a different common private state.